Gorki (band)

-Gorki was a Belgian rock group, in its most recent line-up consisting of Luc De Vos (lead singer and guitarist), Luc Heyvaerts (keyboard and clarinet), Erik Van Biesen (bass guitar), Thomas Vanelslander (guitarist) and Bert Huysentruyt (drums).
+Gorki (originally Gorky) was a Belgian rock group, in its most recent line-up consisting of Luc de Vos (lead singer and guitarist), Luc Heyvaerts (keyboard and clarinet), Erik van Biesen (bass guitar), Thomas Vanelslander (guitarist) and Bert Huysentruyt (drums).
 Three songs by Gorki were number one hits in the Studio Brussel alternative hitlist De Afrekening in Belgium: 'Lieve kleine piranha' (Gorky, 1992), 'Schaduw in de schemering (from the CD 'Plan B') and 'Joerie' in 2006.
 Luc De Vos died on 29 November 2014.

 Biography

 Gorky

-The band was originally named Gorky, and the first members were Luc De Vos, Wout De Schutter and Geert Bonne.
+The band was originally named Gorky, and the first members were Luc de Vos, Wout de Schutter and Geert Bonne.
 In 1990, the group finished 3rd in Humo's Rock Rally, a contest for upcoming Belgian talent organised by the popular magazine Humo.
 In 1991 the band rose through with the single "Anja", referring to a Dutch singer from the 1960s with that name.

 "Mia"

 After "Anja", several other singles were released from the debut album Gorky.
 Among them was "Soms vraagt een mens zich af" ("Sometimes a man wonders"), the B-side of which was "Mia", a song that finished as number one for three years in a row on the "best song of all time" chart by the music station Studio Brussel.
 Likewise, it reached number 1 in a similar chart of Radio 1 in Flanders, and was named best Belgian song on the chart by Radio Donna in 2005.